Many want to know if they can paint plastic or faux furniture. Maybe they don’t like its color, so they want to change the color and look.

-The short answer to this is that you should not paint your plastic or faux rattan furniture.
+The short answer is that you should not paint your plastic or faux rattan furniture.
 The plastic or faux rattan material is not made or manufactured to be painted.
 If you paint on your plastic or faux rattan furniture, the paint will eventually peel and crack; the painting could also damage the furniture.

-We use the words plastic rattan and faux rattan interchangeably as they are essentially the same thing; they are both a plastic material that is made to look like real rattan.
+We use the words plastic rattan and faux rattan interchangeably as they are essentially the same thing; they are both plastic material that is made to look like real rattan.

 If you decide to paint on your plastic rattan or faux rattan furniture, the paint will eventually crack and peel off.
-You might find it OK for a season or two, but eventually, it will crack and come off; then, you will have a real mess on your hands.
+You might find it OK for a season or two, but eventually, it will crack and come off; you will have a real mess on your hands.

 The harsh reality of painting your plastic rattan or faux rattan furniture is that the paint will eventually come off and will more than likely begin to peel sooner rather than later; this is especially true if the furniture is outdoors in harsh weather.

-You can paint on almost everything these days, but we would not recommend that you try to paint over your plastic rattan or faux rattan furniture as eventually, the paint can destroy it.
+You can paint on almost everything these days, but we would not recommend that you try to paint over your plastic rattan or faux rattan furniture as, eventually, the paint can destroy it.